mjfrigaard/sharing-your-work/manuscript/chapter1.md

 > "*Your work should speak for itself...*" - author unknown

-All this information on the internet also means there are competing voices for content.
-The excellent work you'll do in graduate school needs to be discoverable on the internet, and that means making sure you have more than just a single thesis, dissertation, or manuscript.
-If your future collaborators, prospective employers, fellow graduate students, are going to be able to find a catalog of what you've done, you'll need examples written for multiple audiences.
+All that information on the internet also means there are competing voices for people's attention.
+All that excellent work you'll do in graduate school needs to be discoverable on the internet, which means making sure you have more than just a single thesis, dissertation, or manuscript.
+If your future collaborators, prospective employers, and fellow graduate students are going to be able to find a catalog of what you've done, you'll need examples written for multiple audiences.

 ***Don't rely solely on your scientific papers to showcase your work***